 So I do my nails.
 Precisely 3 hours later my hands look as though I have indeed snapped the neck of a Wildebeest and then repeatedly filed the tops of my nails with its broken teeth.

-An LED Nail light is just a plastic box with a bunch of tiny UV LED lights inside and a reflector on the bottom.
-How could this possibly work?
+An LED Nail light is just a plastic box with a bunch of tiny UV bulbs inside and a reflector on the bottom.

 At home LED nail lamps work.